Back to School in the northern hemisphere means welcoming the signs of fall.

 6. Whales migrate south to warmer water currents – Whale Pose

-(Lie down on your belly, bend your knees, lift up your chest, and reach back your arms to touch your toes.)
+How to Practice Bow Pose (Whale Pose): Lie down on your belly, bend your knees, lift up your chest, and reach back your arms to touch your toes.

-(Come to kneeling on your knees, and look up at the moon like a fox.)
+How to Practice Kneeling Pose: Come to kneeling on your knees, and look up at the moon like a fox.

 8. Hedgehogs get ready to hibernate – Child’s Pose

-(Come to sitting back on your heels, slowly bring your forehead down to rest in front of your knees, rest your arms down alongside your body, and take a few deep breaths.)
+How to Practice Child’s Pose: Come to sitting back on your heels, slowly bring your forehead down to rest in front of your knees, rest your arms down alongside your body, and take a few deep breaths.

 9. Monarch butterflies fly south to their winter homes – Cobbler’s (Butterfly) Pose

-(Sit on your buttocks with a tall spine, bend your legs, place the soles of your feet together, and gently flap your wings like a butterfly.)
+How to Practice Cobbler’s Pose: Sit on your buttocks with a tall spine, bend your legs, place the soles of your feet together, and gently flap your wings like a butterfly.

 10. Take in the smells and sights of Fall – Resting Pose

-(Lay on your back with your arms and legs stretched out.
+How to Practice Resting Pose: Lay on your back with your arms and legs stretched out.
 Imagine the sights and sounds of Autumn.
 Breathe and rest.
-Follow a guided-visualization story of the signs of Fall.)
+Follow a guided-visualization story of the signs of Fall.

-What other Autumn-inspired yoga poses can you invent?
+What other Autumn-related poses can you come up with?